 My life drastically changed overnight.
 There were things I was not allowed to do.
 I could not go to the gym, do strenuous exercises, and have night outs.
 I was asked to slow down a bit so as not to put more pressure on my spine.
 It is not the life I’m used to, and it’s kind of depressing.

 After weeks of deep thinking, I told myself, why not give it a go.
 I let the doctor open up my skull, remove part of its base to enlarge the opening.
 The goal of the surgery is to reduce the pressure on my brain and spinal cord and allow the normal flow of the spinal fluid.
 The doctors are also hoping that it would resolve or improve the status of my syringomyelia.

 “Neurologically symptomatic large syringomyelia cavities secondary to Chiari type I malformations should be treated surgically,” Akın Akakın, M.D. and co-authors suggest.”

 Surgery Didn’t Work

 Surgery was not always a success, something went wrong that decompression failed, so it has to be redone at another hospital.
-The doctors succeeded this second time.
-But with further monitoring, the surgery was unable to restore the normal flow of the cerebrospinal fluid, so the syrinx is still there.
+The doctors succeed this second time.
+But with further monitoring, the surgery failed in restoring the normal flow of the cerebrospinal fluid, so the syrinx is still there.